MieszkoBiernacki/preViewBA12.11/wp-content/plugins/wpvivid-backup-mainwp/readme.txt

 3. Set WPvivid Backup Plugin settings for all child sites

 == Changelog ==
+= 0.9.32 =
+- Added WebDav and NextCloud cloud options.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
+- Successfully tested with WordPress 6.4.1.
 = 0.9.31 =
 - Fixed: License activation would fail when phpinfo is disabled on web hosting server.
 - Fixed some PHP warnings.